-Using the latest in testing equipment and techniques, Primetime Testing Laboratory can effectively test any aspect of a vehicle’s electronics or electrical system.
+Using the latest in testing equipment and techniques, Primetime Testing Laboratory can effectively test most aspects of a vehicle’s electronics or electrical system within ISO 7637-2, ISO 7637-3, and ISO 16750-2.
 We know that every project is different and will take the time to fill you in on everything you need to know about the process, the paperwork, and the results.

 Our Common Electrical Tests We Perform Daily